Hidden Magnetic Texture in the Pseudogap Phase of High-Tc $YBa_{2}Cu_{3}O_{6.6}$

-Inhomogeneous pictures in real space should be considered instead, revealing a hidden anapolar or magnetic texture.
-How can a unifom LC order coexist with a modulated one at short range ?
-This can be accounted for by locating the short range modulated phase at the walls boundaries between the long range uniform ($q=0$) domains.
-Along the same line of thought and by analogy with the framework of electronic liquid crystals of coexisting smectic modulations and intra-unit-cell nematicity \cite{mesaros2011}, one can speculate about the coexistence of a "smectic" short-range ($q=1/2$) $2\times 2$ $LCs$ magnetism with a "nematic" ($q=0$) longer range magnetism (ferro-anapolar).
 According to this picture, the observed amplitudes of the $q=1/2$ magnetism (located at the boundaries separated larger $q=0$ domains) would determine the volume fraction of both magnetic patterns within the crystal.
-The observed $\sim0.3 mbarn$ momentum integrated magnetic intensity now implies that one site over four belongs to the $2\times 2$ $LCs$ clusters assuming the same anapole amplitude (and so, the same magnetic moments amplitude) in all unit cells.
+In contrast to the uniform picture, the 10-15 times weaker intensity of the q=1/2 magnetism instead implies that one site over four belongs to the $2\times 2$ $LCs$ clusters assuming the same anapole amplitude (and so, the same magnetic moments amplitude) in all unit cells.
 Real space pictures can be built following these requirements.
-As an example, Fig. \ref{Fig4}.c shows a pattern of anapoles over 20x20 unit cells that represents such a topological arrangement of anapoles (and consequently related loop currents and orbital magnetic moments).
-Its calculated structure factor matches the observations of both the short range magnetism at both (0.5,0,0) and (0,0.5,0) and longer range IUC magnetism.
+As an example, Fig. \ref{Fig5}.c shows a pattern of anapoles over 20x20 unit cells that represents such a topological arrangement of anapoles (and consequently related loop currents and orbital magnetic moments).
+Its calculated structure factor matches the observations of the short range magnetism at both (0.5,0,0) and (0,0.5,0) and longer range IUC magnetism.
 This picture can be extended to a larger number of unit cells (for instance with more than one $2\times 2$ $LCs$ cluster) with only two requirements: i) the clusters should be isolated and ii) should represent in total a quarter of the unit cells.
 The longer range uniform LCs domains are forming the large supercells (of $2P\times2P$ size) introduced by C.M.
 Varma \cite{Varma19} to account for the Fermi arcs in the PG state.
 Note however that the P=1 reported here cannot explain the observed Fermi arcs or magneto-oscillations.
-As shown in supplementary information, the LCs supercells are predominantly characterized in momentum space by a set of satellites magnetic peaks located at $\pm{1\over{2P}}$ from the atomic Bragg peak positions.
+LC supercells are predominantly characterized in momentum space by a set of satellites magnetic peaks located at $\pm{1\over{2P}}$ from the atomic Bragg peak positions.
 As far as $P \gtrsim 10$, they would appear at $q=0$ due to the limited momentum instrumental resolution of elastic PND experiments \cite{bourges2021-online}.
-However, more experiments are nessary to clarify this point.
-Meanwhile, as far as 1 to 4 site occupation rule holds, 1D arrangements of anapoles either horizontal or vertical as shown in Fig. \ref{Fig4}.d-e could as well describe the data, with however an additional constraint of equi-populated domains along both directions.
+However, more experiments are necessary to clarify this point.
+Meanwhile, as far as 1 to 4 site occupation rule holds, 1D arrangements of anapoles either horizontal or vertical as shown in Fig. \ref{Fig5}.d-e could as well describe the data, with however an additional constraint of equi-populated domains along both directions.
 Note that the magnetic texture, through the domains size $P$, can vary noticeably within the crystal leading to a distribution of satellite peaks near the Bragg peaks with similar short range $q=1/2$ magnetism.
 One can therefore envisage a vast range of possible hidden magnetic textures opened by the observation of short range $q=1/2$ magnetism.